braxtonj/pylogprim/README.md

 Useful when you are trying to standardize your structured logs across a Python project.
 Save a common `base_form` for reuse, don't set a default `base_form` OR just extend the `LogPrimFactory` (the base) class to be what you want :)

+Then just create a new log object, telling the factory what additional information you'd like to include.

 ## Dependencies: None

 ## Example Usage